-Well I can tell you that yes it does, your standard latte generally contains 1-2 espresso shots in it which is a good large amount of coffee.
+Your standard latte does have coffee in it, generally containing 1-2 espresso shots which is a large amount of coffee.
 The word latte is Italian for Milk and the Latte as we know it is short for cafe latte, coffee with milk.
-It then of course also contains caffeine in it, even decaf espresso will contain some caffeine and a latte always will.
+It then of course also contains caffeine in it, even decaf espresso will contain some caffeine.

 But how much caffeine is in a latte?
 Can you make a latte without coffee?
 What about Chai Lattes?
 Read on to find out…

 Does A Latte Have More Caffeine Than A Regular Coffee?

 This is a little bit like the question how long is a piece of string, it depends on what type of coffee is used, how long it’s brewed for, and so on.

 But generally speaking, an espresso, which is what is used in a latte has about 75-90mg of caffeine per shot, and lattes tend to use either 1 or 2 shots of espresso so you’ve got about 150-180mg of caffeine in a large one.

 Now your regular drip coffee has about 120mg of caffeine per 12 oz cup, but if you have a bigger or smaller cup you’ll get less or more.
 But if your regular coffee is an americano then that’s also espresso-based, so you’ve got the same amount as in a latte.

 Basically, I’d say they’re about the same, you could get more caffeine by drinking more drip coffee, but you can ask for an extra shot in a latte to easily perk it up.